Integralist/Style-Guides/JavaScript Style Guide.md

 Feel free to take the bits you like and/or modify to your own style.

-This isn't a 'righteous' guide.
-If there is anything here you don't like, then don't worry.
-I'm not forcing you to play along.

-**UNLESS you work with me and my team: then you have to follow these rules for the sake of consistency and maintainability**

 One thing to be aware of is that throughout this guide, to illustrate our style over another, we will mark something as 'bad' and then mark what we prefer as 'good'.
-We'm fully aware that this is not the best choice of phrase because one way isn't necessarily 'bad', it's just not our preferred way.
-So please don't hate on us for doing this, it's just the simplest way to demonstrate my preferred format.
+We're fully aware that this is not the best choice of phrase because one way isn't necessarily 'bad', it's just not our preferred way.

 Here is what we'll cover:

 * Terminology
 * Style
 	* Basics
+	* Comments
-	* Code structure
+	* File structure
+	* Constructors
 	* Loops
 	* Ternary operator
 	* Spacing